dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

     file can then be used to restore roles including their passwords.

     __ https://www.postgresql.org/docs/current/catalog-pg-authid.html

+    It is possible to implement a pgcopydb migration that skips the passwords entirely when using the option ``--no-role-passwords``.
+In that case though authentication might fail until passwords have been setup again correctly.

   - Most of the available Postgres extensions, at least when being written in C, are then only allowed to be created by roles with superuser